muldjord/boris/data/behaviours/README.md

 * title=STRING: The title used by the behaviour.
 This is the title shown in the system tray menus.

 #### Options specific to Boris behaviours
-* coins=INTEGER: The price in Boris coins it costs to unlock this behaviour.
-If undefined, it defaults to 10c.
 * category=STRING: The category this behaviour is categorically categorized into:
   * Health: Used for behaviours that heal Boris.
 He will not choose these on his own
   * Energy: Boris will choose from this category when he is low on energy / sleepy